-The Cape Town Gilbert and Sullivan Society (now known as “G&S”) has been presenting the operas of WS Gilbert and Arthur Sullivan and other musical works in and around Cape Town for over 70 years.
+The Cape Town Gilbert and Sullivan Society has been presenting the comic operas of Sir WS Gilbert and Sir Arthur Sullivan and other musical works in and around Cape Town for over 70 years.

 The organisation was founded by Eddie West in 1947 with a staging of The Yeomen of the Guard in the Cape Town City Hall.
 The Mayor of Cape Town at that time agreed to be appointed, ex officio, as the Honorary President of the Society, and all subsequent Mayors of Cape Town have held this position.